Vitalik-Hakim/backend/README.md

 # Strapi application

-A quick description of your strapi application
+A strapi app used to connect to my Desktop Quiz app.
+Made with Nextron(Nextjs and Electron)